Teammates

 Propelling Adolescents Towards Careers in Healthcare (PATCH)

-PATCH is a pathway program for high school students from Title-1 Charlotte-Mecklenburg Schools (CMS) and under resourced communities providing exposure to various health professions.
-The program is a collaboration between Wake Forest University School of Medicine and Atrium Health Workforce Development.
+PATCH is a pathway program for high school students from Title I Charlotte-Mecklenburg Schools (CMS) and surrounding under resourced communities providing exposure to health care professions.
+The program is a collaboration between Wake Forest University School of Medicine (WFUSM) and Atrium Health Workforce Development.
+Launched in 2015, PATCH has served over 500 students helping them learn about and prepare for careers in health care.

 On this page: